Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

     - Max: yea but I was just a kid <I didn't know what I was doing>
     - Aarock: Well this is your chance I may not be Xenos but he was my mentor.
 Imagine that I'm Xenos!

-- Airiona flips out after she is discovered and punished for cheating and thinks that Max my lose.
+- Spike flips out after she is discovered and punished for cheating and thinks that Max my lose.
 - At first they fight solo in space as only one cybervator is granted the opportunity to defend and fight with a satellite cyber.beast.
 In cyberspace they fight and against each other and other cyber.beast in order to raise their ranking in hopes of taking the place of that satellites current cyber.fighter/champion.